authzed/awesome-spicedb/README.md

 - [thomasdarimont/custom-opa-spicedb](https://github.com/thomasdarimont/custom-opa-spicedb) - Third-party build of Open Policy Agent with a plugin to query SpiceDB
 - [umbrellaassociates/opa-spicedb](https://github.com/umbrellaassociates/opa-spicedb) - Third-party build of Open Policy Agent with a plugin to query SpiceDB
 - [mejaz/spicedb-ui](https://github.com/mejaz/spicedb-ui) - Third-party SpiceDB web interface that allows inspection and management of a running SpiceDB instance
+- [SpiceDBLens](https://www.spicedblens.com/) - A free visual SpiceDB explorer with schema design, permission testing, and real-time debugging.
+Works on macOS, Windows, and Linux.

 ## Examples